bamoe/bamoe-maven/archetypes/tests/test-quarkus-decision-service/README.md

 - [**Quarkus**](https://quarkus.io/) - Traditional Java stacks were engineered for monolithic applications with long startup times and large memory requirements in a world where the cloud, containers, and Kubernetes did not exist.
 Java frameworks needed to evolve to meet the needs of this new world.
 Quarkus was created to enable Java developers to create applications for a modern, cloud-native world.
 Quarkus is a Kubernetes-native Java framework tailored for GraalVM and HotSpot, crafted from best-of-breed Java libraries and standards.
 The goal is to make Java the leading platform in Kubernetes and serverless environments while offering developers a framework to address a wider range of distributed application architectures.
 You can find a useful introdution to this technology at [**Getting Started with Quarkus**](https://quarkus.io/get-started/).

-- [**Spring Boot**](https://spring.io/) - Spring makes programming Java quicker, easier, and safer for everybody.
+- [**Spring Boot**](https://spring.io/projects/spring-boot/) - Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
+Spring makes programming Java quicker, easier, and safer for everybody.
 Spring’s focus on speed, simplicity, and productivity has made it the world's most popular Java framework.
-Spring’s flexible libraries are trusted by developers all over the world.
-Spring delivers delightful experiences to millions of end-users every day.
-Spring’s flexible and comprehensive set of extensions and third-party libraries let developers build almost any application imaginable.
-Spring Boot transforms how you approach Java programming tasks, radically streamlining your experience.
-Spring Boot combines necessities such as an application context and an auto-configured, embedded web server to make microservice development a cinch.
-To go even faster, you can combine Spring Boot with Spring Cloud’s rich set of supporting libraries, servers, patterns, and templates, to safely deploy entire microservices-based architectures into the cloud, in record time.
 You can find a useful introdution to this technology at [**Getting Started with Spring Boot**](https://spring.io/quickstart).